 At this point, you need to choose which trail you will be taking.
 There are two tunnels, and they are:

-- If you prefer the wet route then take Hezekiah’s Tunnel (POI #10 on the trail map).
-Hezekiah’s Tunnel is AKA Siloam Tunnel.
+- If you prefer the wet route then take Hezekiah’s Tunnel (point of interest #10 on the trail map).
+Hezekiah’s Tunnel is also known as Siloam Tunnel.
 Its length is 533 meters, and the walk takes about 40 minutes (only one way).
 The maximum water depth is 70 cm.
 The narrowest parts of the tunnel are about 60 cm wide.
 And the minimum recommended age is 5 years.

-- Canaanite Tunnel (POI #9 on the trail map) is also called the dry tunnel.
+- Canaanite Tunnel (point of interest #9 on the trail map) is also called the dry tunnel.
 Its length is 115 meters, and the walk takes 5 minutes (only one way).
 The narrowest parts of the tunnel are about 40 cm wide.

 Which of the tunnels should you choose?

-For claustrophobic people, people with health problems, and pregnant women the answer probably should be none.
-I.e. consider not using the tunnels.
+The answer probably should be none for claustrophobic people, people with health problems, and pregnant women.
+I.e., consider not using the tunnels.

 If it is winter (the water is cold), you do not have a flashlight, proper shoes (we took water sandals), or you prefer staying dry, then take the Canaanite Tunnel.
 But we selected the same as most visitors and took Hezekiah’s Tunnel.

 Note that both tunnels end and different points.
-Thus you will see slightly different POI.
+Thus you will see slightly different points of interest.
 Check the trail map for additional info.